alanvoss/talk_proposals/rubyconf/2015/regular_expressions.md

 Do you think regular expressions are black magic?
 Have you ever considered making them a larger part of your Ruby (or Vim, Javascript, etc.) tool belt?
-Do you do a lot of string manipulation?
+Do you do a lot of string manipulation, parsing, or searching?

 Any developer with beginning to intermediate regular expression knowledge would likely benefit in knowing how it all works, how you can improve your